Arrow BOOK

 • Changes in blood pressure or heart rate

-• Allergic reaction rare
+• Allergic reaction, which is rare

-Safety Note
+Safety note

-Please inform your consultant if you have heart rhythm problems liver disease allergies to local anaesthetics are pregnant or take medicines that may interact with lidocaine.
+Please inform your consultant if you have heart rhythm problems, liver disease, allergies to local anaesthetics, are pregnant, or take medicines that may interact with lidocaine.
 You may be advised to arrange transport home depending on the protocol and how you feel afterwards.

 Book A Consultation